Last Updated on

 We can work with your attorney to draft this correctly.
 Here is our KB article on things to consider with Operating Agreements-

 How does business formation work?
-When should you do it?
+Do you need an LLC?
+If so, when should you do it?
 When should you delay it?
 Let’s chat!

 Benefits of Business Formation

-Many advantages are available to you when you form an LLC, partnership, corporation or S-Corp.
+Many advantages are available to you when you form an LLC, partnership or corporation, or elect to be taxed as an S Corp.
 Section 105 Health Reimbursement Arrangements (HRA), retirement contributions and Section 127 Education Assistance are some of the big ones.
 Avoiding self-employment taxes through an S corporation.
 Pulling tax-free money out through an Accountable Plan for your home office.
 All good stuff.

 Business Advisory Service Plans